 - Time should be set aside before a performance to run through any choreography.
-Calls should be conducted in a distraction-free, appropriately lit space. - The stage manager should check in before and after performances with each actor involved in the choreography, confirming that the choreography is maintained, and consent/boundaries have not been overlooked.
+Calls should be conducted in a distraction-free, appropriately lit space. - The stage manager should check in before and after performances with each actor involved in the choreography, confirming that the choreography is maintained, and consent/boundaries have not been overlooked. - If any blocking or choreography is altered during performance, actors should notify the stage manager as soon as possible.

-If any blocking or choreography is altered during per soon as possible. formance, actors should notify the stage manager as I have read the CSU Theatre and Dance Guidelines and Standwork on this production. lards and agree to abide by these principles during my Name Date
+I have read the CSU Theatre and Dance Guidelines and Standards and agree to abide by these principles during my work on this production.

+Date